 GSA Global Supply FAQs

 GSA Global Supply is a federal program administered by the General Services Administration.
 While Global Supply does work with commercial suppliers to develop its product line, it is a governmental program.
 It is a PRIORITY source when federal agencies and military users are purchasing supplies, per FAR section 8.002

-Customer base: GSA Global Supply provides common-use items such as office supplies, tools, computer products, and safety equipment to federal customers, civilian and military, around the world.
-There are approximately 400,000 products available to federal users through a variety of ordering mechanisms (i.e., phone, fax, online, FEDSTRIP/MILSTRIP).
+Customer base: GSA Global Supply provides common-use items such as office supplies, tools, and safety equipment to federal customers, civilian and military, around the world.
+There are approximately 400,000 products available to federal users through a variety of ordering mechanisms (i.e.; phone, fax, online, FEDSTRIP/MILSTRIP).

-In FAR 8.002, Priorities for Use of Government Supplies, GSA Global Supply is identified as a wholesale supply source (v) and should be referenced as a priority when federal and military agencies are purchasing supplies.
+In FAR 8.002, Priorities for Use of Mandatory Government Sources, GSA Global Supply is identified as a wholesale supply source (v) and should be referenced as a priority when federal and military agencies are purchasing supplies.
 FAR 8.002 indicates:

 - Agency inventories;